 Verify that a process is in place to notify the NRC of proposed changes to the QA program description.

-Specific Guidance: Review the procedural process in place to verify that notification of QA program description change(s), including licensee reductions in QA commitments, if any, were made in accordance with 10 CFR 50.54(a)(3) and/or 10 CFR 50.54(a)(4),
+Specific Guidance: Review the procedural process in place to verify that notification of QA program description change(s), including licensee reductions in QA commitments, if any, were made in accordance with 10 CFR 50.54(a)(3) and/or 10 CFR 50.54(a)(4), as applicable.

 35101-04 RESOURCE ESTIMATE